Picadillo: Cuba

+Cuban picadillo is made with ground beef and includes bell pepper or ají cachucha, onions, garlic, oregano, cumin, bay leaf, tomato sauce, olives, and capers, and is usually sauteed in olive oil and white wine.
+Raisins are a traditional ingredient, but are often omitted according to taste.
+Cuban picadillo is served over long grain white rice or used as a stuffing for papa rellena, empanadas, and pastelitos de carne (meat-filled puff pastries).

 Dominican Republic

-In the Dominican Republic it includes peppers, onions, cilantro, garlic, tomato paste, bouillon cube, and may include olives, capers, raisins, hard-boiled egg.
+In the Dominican Republic, it includes cubanelle peppers, red onions, cilantro, garlic, tomato paste, and lippia, and may include olives, capers, raisins, and hard-boiled egg.
 It is served over rice or used as a filling for pasteles, empanadas, kibbeh, and cabbage rolls.